codeandwork/courses/courses/common/designPatterns.md

 ##Façade Pattern
 * <b>Benefits</b>
   * Provides a simple interface to a complex system
-  * Decouples the subsystem for clients and other subsystems, thereby promoting subsystem independence and portability
+  * De-couples the subsystem for clients and other subsystems, thereby promoting subsystem independence and portability
   * Layers the subsystem
     * Use façade to define an entry point to each subsystem level
     * If subsystems are dependent, then the dependencies between them can be simplified by making them communicate with each other solely through their facades